kdave/btrfs-progs/Documentation/btrfs-quota.rst

 disable <path>
         Disable subvolume quota support for a filesystem.

-enable <path>
+enable [options] <path>
         Enable subvolume quota support for a filesystem.
+At this point it's possible the two modes of accounting.
+The *full* means that extent ownership by subvolumes will be tracked all the time, *simple* will account everything to the first owner.
+See the section for more details.

+        ``Options``

+	-s|--simple
+		use simple quotas (squotas) instead of full qgroup accounting

 rescan [options] <path>
         Trash all qgroup numbers and scan the metadata again with the current config.